AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-variations.md

 ## Potential performance impact

-Exceeding the recommended number of product variations can have the following impacts on site performance:
+Exceeding the recommended number of product variations can affect site performance in the following ways:

-Potential site impacts can include:

 - Long request and rendering times on product details and category pages containing complex products.
-- Admin product save operations response time increases above optimal performance targets.
+- Increased response time to complete Save operations in the Admin.
-- Increase in Product Edit form rendering time.
+- Increased time to render the Product Edit form.
 - Slow checkout.

 ## Additional information